robuhsaur/sports-picks/README.md

 5. Run `docker compose build`
 6. Run `docker compose up`
 7. Open http://localhost:3000/ in browser
-8. You can now use OnlyPicks to view upcoming odds for NFL/NBA
+8. You can now use SportsPicks to view upcoming odds for NFL/NBA
 9. You can create Gurus and Users